SymplifyConversion/sst-sdk-dotnet/README.md

 The project `SymplifySDK.DemoApp` is a ASP.NET Core application with Razor pages.
 It just shows an HTML page listing all the configured projects.
-To Run the application:
-`dotnet run [--framework net5.0 | --framework net6.0] --project SymplifySDK.DemoApp`.
+To Run the application: `dotnet run --project SymplifySDK.DemoApp`.

 You can now browse the site at http://127.0.0.1:61265.
 There is a Caddyfile in [caddy](caddy) you can use if you want to browse